 Each year, the NAMI Board issues an Open Letter to the membership as a call for nominations of candidates to the Board of Directors for the next fiscal year.
 This year, the board made some specific changes to the letter:

-- The NAMI Board has undertaken a strengths assessment this year to identify current Board strengths as well as the areas of skill and experience most needed in 2018 to assist the board in realizing the vision and growth trajectory of the organization.
-The assessment revealed the following five areas of specific skill or experience important among candidates seeking board service this year:
+- The NAMI Board has undertaken a strengths assessment this year to identify current Board strengths as well as the areas of skill and experience most needed in 2019 to assist the board in realizing the vision and growth trajectory of the organization.
+The assessment revealed the following four areas of specific skill or experience important among candidates seeking board service this year.
+Detailed explanations of each area can be found in the Open Letter:

-- For this first time this year, the NAMI Board will ask candidates to respond in writing specifically about their knowledge and expertise in these most highly-desired areas.
+- The NAMI Board will ask candidates to respond in writing specifically about their knowledge and expertise in these most highly-desired areas.

-- The NAMI Board is making some changes to the annual election process this year to ensure sound and fair election practices and to encourage highly-qualified individuals to come forward for board service.
-Some of these changes include:
+- The NAMI Board made significant changes to the annual election process last year to ensure sound and fair election practices and to encourage highly-qualified individuals to come forward for board service.
+Each year, they will continue to improve this process.
+As a summary, these changes made last year and any new for 2019 are noted below:

 - Streamlined and simplified requirements for written statements to be presented to the voting membership.